 Bethel’s Resettlement Ministry began in 2010 with the sponsorship by Grace Circle of a single family.
-The Bhutanese community we have sponsored and helped settle in Madison includes 19 Bhutanese families as of the summer of 2016.
+The Bhutanese community we have sponsored and helped settle in Madison includes 19 Bhutanese families.
 These more than 76 people look much like all Bethel families and include young parents with pre-schoolers, grandparents with adult children and a single mother with sons.
 In addition, we assist another dozen or more who are friends or family members of the community, even though we did not sponsor them through Lutheran Social Services (LSS).
 They are all Bhutanese of Nepali origin and predominately Christian.

 Southern Bhutanese suffered human rights violations and loss of land and citizenship, causing thousands to flee their country.
 Many have lived in refugee camps for nearly 20+ years.